Oxford, OH • Est. 1809

 International student services: Miami University offers an array of resources for international students, including International Student and Scholar Services, the American Culture and English Program, and International Student Orientation, as well as several clubs with an international focus.

 Non-Ohio Resident Tuition and Fees $32,555

 Financial aid: International Student Scholarship awards can vary from $2,000–$16,000 per year and are determined by academic records, test scores, and other factors received by Miami University at the time of application.
-Additionally, international students with equivalent US grade point averages of 3.50 or higher and SAT scores of 1210 (Critical Reading + Math) or ACT scores of 27 or higher are also considered for merit-based scholarships.
+Additionally, international students with equivalent US grade point averages of 3.5 or higher and ACT scores of 27 or old SAT (Critical Reading + Math) scores of 1210 or new SAT (Evidence-Based Reading and Writing + Math) scores of 1280 or higher are also considered for merit-based scholarships.

-Application deadlines and fees: First-year application deadlines: fall semester—February 1, spring semester—December 1; transfer application deadlines: fall semester—June 1, spring semester—December 1; non-refundable application fee (in US dollars): $70
+Application deadlines and fees: First-year application deadlines: fall semester—February 1, spring semester—December 1; transfer application deadlines: fall semester—June 1, spring semester—December 1; non-refundable application fee: $70